rishi14091995/NoBroker-Locality-Suggestion/README.md

 # NoBroker-Locality-Suggestion
-suggest alternate localities for a particular locality search
+suggest alternate localities for a particular locality search by the user